 6. Blog like never before

-This tip is mentioned above in various places, but content – contextual content that is - really will be king in 2013.
+This tip is mentioned above in various places, but content – contextual content that is - really will be king in the coming years.
 If you don’t have a consistent blogging or content generation strategy in place you will be losing out online.
 And don’t forget, content isn’t just about words – an image can, metaphorically, display 1,000 words and a video can do much more than that – see, for instance, our ABS Video on The Orange Rag: do you want a divorce to go with that burger?

 7. Have a plan